Ceredigion County Council: History

 The current council was created on 1 April 1996 under the Local Government (Wales) Act 1994, replacing Ceredigion District Council and also taking over county-level functions in the area from Dyfed County Council, which was abolished.
 The 1994 act specified that the new authority was to have both an English and a Welsh name: Cardiganshire / Sir Aberteifi.
 The new authority was elected in 1995, but acted as a shadow authority alongside the outgoing district and county councils until the new arrangements took effect the following year.
 During that time, the shadow authority requested a change of name from Cardiganshire / Sir Aberteifi to Ceredigion for both languages.
 The government confirmed the change with effect from 2 April 1996, one day after the new council came into being.

 Public health

 The county had the lowest rates of people infected with or dying from COVID-19 in the British mainland, up to June 2020.
-The area is naturally rural and holiday attractions and the university were closed down very early.
+The area is naturally rural; holiday attractions and the university were closed down very early.
 The council set up its own contact tracing system in March 2020.

 Political control

+The council has been under Plaid Cymru majority control since the 2022 election.

-The first election to the new council was held in 1995, initially operating as a shadow authority before coming into its powers on 1 April 1996.
-Political control of the council since 1996 has been held by the following parties:
+The first election to the new council was held in 1995.
+It initially operated as a shadow authority alongside the outgoing authorities, before formally coming into its powers on 1 April 1996.
+Political control of the council since 1996 has been as follows: